Yana-Gupta/react-tutorial/lets-get-hooked/README.md

 # Reconciliation Algorithm ( React Fiber )
 - In React 16 a new algorithm came to update the DOM faster and it was called Reconcialtion Algorithm.
 - After React 16 it was named React Fiber.
+The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
+Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.

+When the state is updated by setState a new tree is generated then it is comparted to the previous tree, then the places where actual changes have happened it is calculated.

 # Assignment